Someone-Alive/Bounce/README.md

 - x86 || x64 (Intel): Unknown

 ## IMPORTANT NOTES
+- No upload support for folders/directories yet
-Please note that currently distributed app is not yet signed.
+- Please note that currently distributed app is not yet signed.
 This will cause a security alert to pop up on macOS.
 If you want to procced in using the application please follow the steps below.

 ## macOS
 ### macOS Ventura (13)